Rule 10.6. Judicial Council meetings

 (d) Requests to speak-general

 The Executive and Planning Committee, in its discretion, may allow a member of the public to speak at a business meeting.
-Unless the Chief Justice waives this requirement, any member of the public who wishes to speak at a business meeting must submit a request of no more than two pages to the chair of the Executive and Planning Committee by delivering it to the Administrative Office of the Courts at least four business days before the meeting.
+Unless the Chief Justice waives this requirement, any member of the public who wishes to speak at a business meeting must submit a request of no more than two pages to the chair of the Executive and Planning Committee by delivering it to the Judicial Council (attention Judicial Council Support) at least four business days before the meeting.

 (1)Contents of the request